 A level Mathematics is a natural progression from GCSE Further Mathematics.
 Students with a Grade A or above in GCSE Further Mathematics usually cope comfortably with A level.
+However, students with only a B in GCSE Further Maths have been found to struggle in Year 13 as the AS Level questions are much less accessible.

-Occasionally a person without GCSE Further Maths wants to do A level Maths.
+Occasionally a person without GCSE Further Maths wants to do A Level Maths.
 Whilst we do not wish to close the door on such students, we wish to point out the difficulties involved.
-Students must have at least a grade A in GCSE (on the T4 & T6 module combination) and be willing to work extremely hard to compensate for not having GCSE Further Mathematics.
-Students without GCSE Further Maths should first speak to their own Mathematics teacher and then see the Head of Department, Mr Irwin, to discuss their suitability for embarking on A level.
-It may be possible to have a lunchtime class week in which the non GCSE Further Maths students receive extra tuition.
+Students must have at least a grade A in GCSE (on the M4 & M8 module combination) and be willing to work extremely hard to compensate for not having GCSE Further Maths.
+Students without GCSE Further Maths should first speak to their own Maths teacher and then see the Head of Department, Mr Irwin, to discuss their suitability for embarking on A Level.
+It may be possible to have a lunchtime class week in which the non-GCSE Further Maths students receive extra tuition.